Second- and Third-Line Therapy for Patients with Type 2 Diabetes

 CADTH’s work on this project has resulted in the following key messages:

-A sulfonylurea should be added to metformin when metformin alone is not enough to adequately control hyperglycemia.
+- Add a sulfonylurea to metformin when metformin alone is not enough to adequately control hyperglycemia.

-Neutral protamine Hagedorn (NPH) insulin should be added to metformin and a sulfonylurea when this combination therapy is not enough to adequately control hyperglycemia.
+- Add neutral protamine Hagedorn (NPH) insulin when metformin and a sulfonylurea are not enough to adequately control hyperglycemia.*